Nnanyielugo/algos/beginner/vowel-counter/readMe.md

 - initialize a `count` variable and set value to 0
 - store all known vowels in a `vowels` variable
 - loop through each character in `vowels`
+- for each character:
   - check if the character is one of the letters in `vowels`
   - if yes, increment `count` by one.
 - return `count`